sphinx-notes/lilypond/doc/index.rst

 The directive supports the following options:

 :noheader: (flag)
-    Whether to crop the header of score
+    Whether to remove the header of score
 :nofooter: (flag)
-    Whether to crop the footer of score
+    Whether to remove the footer of score
 :noedge: (flag)
-    Whether to crop the blank edges of score
+    Whether to remove the blank edges of score
 :audio: (falg)
     Whether to show a audio player for listen LilyPond-generated MIDI file
 :transpose: (text)